pjbiggs/Massey203311/Week8/Week8_HG.md

 ## Contact

-I have two offices on the Manawatu campus (as I work for both SFTNS and SoVS), so I am not always in my Science Tower office D5-30.
-If you want to discuss anything, it's best to email me beforehand.
+My office is located in the Hopkirk Research Institute on the Manawatu campus.
+This is a _**restricted access building**_, and so visiting my office will have to be by prior arrangement.
+I am happy to discuss any aspects of the course work, _**please email me beforehand so we can arrange to meet**_.

 Prof Patrick Biggs,

 Molecular Biosciences Group,

-School of Natural Sciences
+School of Food Technology and Natural Sciences

 ```
 -. .-.   .-. .-.   .-. .-.   .